freezernick/ue-gjapi-core/README.md

 ### Blueprints

 Before you can call any other node of the plugin, you have to call the "Initialize"-node.
 There you can set your game's id and private key.
-Optionally you can overwrite the API version used and the address of the API (the default is https://api.gamejolt.com/api/game/).

 ![Unreal Engine Blueprint Graph](https://user-images.githubusercontent.com/27819706/213867463-ce81d27a-8c20-448b-b3ab-23b9b6f6162f.png)